AkshayHinduja/akshayhinduja.github.io/index.md

 ![sliceoflife](/assets/images/sliceoflife.png)

 ## News
+### 2024
+* Our paper, "<i>SONIC: Sonar Image Correspondence using Pose Supervised Learning for Imaging Sonars</i>", has been accepted for ICRA 2024!.

+* Reviewing for IEEE Intl.
+Conf. on Robotics and Automation (ICRA) 2024

 ### 2023
 * Presenting a poster for our work "SONIC: Sonar Image Correspondence using Pose Supervised Learning for Imaging Sonars" at IROS 2023, Detroit.
 We are presenting at two workshops, 2nd Advanced Marine Robotics and Closing the Loop on Localization.